How do store planners use distance decay?

 Geographers build isochrone maps to find how far firefighters, ambulance or paramedics can service a city or town.
 In addition, they pick optimal business space with location-allocation to maximize coverage of their services.

 What are distance decay examples?

-As the distance between two locales increases, the amount of activity between them decreases.
+As the distance between the two locales increases, the amount of activity between them decreases.
 Likewise, if you build a store in the middle of nowhere unconnected to transportation, no one will visit your store.

 The idea of distance decay has been applied since the beginning of human civilization.
 Farmers who water their field, they are going to keep their supply of water as the shortest route as possible.
 They don’t want the distance to be very far.

 Think of going to a park or shopping and your experience of distance decay?
 How does Waldo Tobler First Law of Geography describe relationships between close and things farther away?